michael105/michael105.github.io/showcase.md

 although I was already within negotiations with big companies, I abandoned the project and started a study generalis, in order to break my personal limits.

-Of all the subjects I did within two years of studying (e.g. Archaeology, Sinology, History, Psychology, Sociology, even Tibetan)
+Of all the subjects I did within two years of doing a study generalis (e.g. Archaeology, Sinology, History, Psychology, Sociology, even Tibetan)
 I decided me for a study of Philosophy.
+Which I did for the next 6 years, finishing with the degree of "Magister Artium"(Master of Arts).

 Which might have been a mistake, instead of selling my software I now had to spare every penny.